pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

   }
 ```

-For RenderSquare, implement the opacity property:
+In RenderSquare, implement the opacity property:

 ```dart
   RenderSquare({